-David Wayte (Cert Ed, PRM, CNHC, ITEC) is the Principal of Jubilee College and Reflexology Course Lecturer at the Nottingham, Sheffield and Leicester Schools.
+David Wayte (Cert Ed, CNHC, GNSR) is the Principal of Jubilee College and Reflexology Course Lecturer at the Nottingham, Sheffield and Leicester Schools.

 Some of you may have heard me on the radio, and for some of you my name will be totally unknown, so I will take this opportunity to introduce myself, and hope that I will get to meet you in person.

-I am a fully qualified Lecturer, a Director of Professional Reflexology, a Masseur and, before I was a Director of Professional Reflexology, was a Fellow of the Association of Reflexologists.
-I have many years experience of practise in complementary therapies and, before founding Jubilee College, I was Department Head of Complementary Therapies at South East Derbyshire College.
+I am a fully qualified Lecturer, and have many years experience of practise in complementary therapies before founding Jubilee College.
+Before that I was Department Head of Complementary Therapies at South East Derbyshire College.
 I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic, Jubilee Holistic Reflexology in Smalley, Derbyshire.